 So, you’ve decided to go on the adventure of a lifetime on a yacht cruise with friends.
 But, how do you pick the right cruising companions?

 Don’t get us wrong.
 Yacht living is incredible.
 It can be one of the best experiences of your life – if you set out with a suitable group of people, that is.
+Here are 7 tips for going on a cruise with friends.

 A liveaboard catamaran or yacht offers you the chance to explore new places, meet new people and experience some life-changing ocean-exploring adventures.
 You will most likely undertake this journey with a hand-picked group of people who will share (almost) every moment of the voyage with you.